The Accreditation Process

-Preparation and polish of the mounted and unmounted samples, and the random reflectance and maceral group analyses are performed according to ISO Standards 7404-2, -3 and -5 or as close as possible to ISO standards for DOMVR.
+Preparation and polish of the mounted and unmounted samples, and the random reflectance and maceral group analyses are performed according to ISO Standards 7404-2, -3 and -5 for SCAP and CBAP, and ASTM D7708-11 for DOMVR.
 Additional and unambiguous instructions as to the performance of the analyses and reporting of the results are provided.

 At the conclusion of an accreditation exercise, the results from all participating petrographers are pooled and the participating petrographers are notified of their level of concordance with limits established by the pooled values.
 The identities of petrographers and affiliations are not made public, and confidentiality of reported results is strictly maintained.
 Laboratories may, however, wish to advertise their Accreditation Program status once their analysts have received Accreditation Certification, but they must quote the name of the analyst, their certificate number and certificate expiry date on all laboratory petrographic reports.
 In addition, the ICCP keeps an accurate register of Accreditation Certificate recipients and their laboratories, and this is shown on its Internet site (see Accredited Petrographers).

 Petrographers who are not accredited in an exercise, are expected to analyse another set of six samples or two blends in the case of CBAP and these may or may not be selected from the original pool of samples.
 The results from the new set of analyses will form the basis of the statistical evaluation for the analyst and future petrographic results are added to this data set.
 If the petrographer fails to achieve Accreditation based on this new set of analyses, the Co-ordinator will arrange for additional tests to be performed by the petrographer with the objective of obtaining improved concordance.
 This may involve analyses using photomicrographs in the case of maceral group analysis, or vitrinite concentrate samples or well calibrated sets of reflectance standards in the case of vitrinite random reflectance analysis.